 The popularity of personalised health and wellness shows no sign of slowing down.
 We’re now using at-home test kits to check for everything from gut health to hormone levels and even cellular ageing.
-The latest runaway success is the Zoe diet programme, a bespoke approach to eating for optimum health, which has more than 200,000 people on the UK waitlist.
-The Zoe diet is an at-home test that's part personalised diet, part research study pioneered by Professor Tim Spector, author of The Diet Myth and Spoon-Fed.
+The latest runaway success is the Zoe programme, a bespoke approach to eating for optimum health, which has more than 200,000 people on the UK waitlist.
+Zoe is an at-home test that's part personalised diet, part research study pioneered by Professor Tim Spector, author of The Diet Myth and Spoon-Fed.
 He's also the man behind the Zoe Health Study app, into which millions of us input our Covid symptoms.
 Professor Spector and Zoe were also responsible for the Blue Poop Challenge, another crowd-sourced research study that used blue muffins to measure gut transit time.

-The Zoe programme, or Zoe diet as it is being dubbed, wants to reteach us how to eat in line with our biology.
+The Zoe programme, or Zoe 'diet' as it is being dubbed, wants to reteach us how to eat in line with our biology.
 It does this by offering at-home testing of blood glucose (via a continuous glucose monitor), blood fat (via a finger prick test), and the gut microbiome (via a stool sample) to assess how you personally metabolise foods, mainly carbs and fats.
 Zoe then uses this information to provide guidance via an app on how to make better food choices to suit your unique metabolism.

+What results can you expect?
 Initial results showed that after three months on a personalised Zoe plan, 82 per cent of members reported having more energy, 83 per cent no longer felt hungry, and the average weight loss was 4.3kgs.

 The principle seems a sound one - generic or faddy diets don't work because everyone's metabolism and gut microbiome is unique and we all respond to food differently.
 For life-long gains we need to look at what's happening inside us, quite literally.